 Chiropractic coverage exclusions

-- No coverage for other chiropractic services such as massage therapy, ultrasound treatments or traction therapy.
+- No coverage for other services provided by a chiropractor such as massage therapy, ultrasound treatments or traction therapy.

 How much will you pay for chiropractic care with Medicare Part B?